MISP/misp-book/administration/README.md

 ![Contact your users here.](figures/contact.png)

-*   **Action:** This defines the type of the e-mail, which can be a custom message or a password reset.
+*   **Action:** This defines the e-mail type, which can be a custom message or a password reset.
 Password resets automatically include a new temporary password at the bottom of the message and will automatically change the user's password accordingly.
 *   **Subject:** In the case of a custom e-mail, you can enter a subject line here.
 *   **Recipient:** The recipient toggle lets you contact all your users, a single user (which creates a second drop-down list with all the e-mail addresses of the users) and potential future users (which opens up a text field for the e-mail address and a text area field for a PGP public key).
 *   **Custom message checkbox:** This is available for password resets or for welcome message, you can either write your own message (which will be appended with a temporary key and the signature), or let the system generate one automatically.

-Keep in mind that all e-mails sent through this system will, in addition to your own message, will be signed in the name of the instance's host organisation's support team, will include the e-mail address of the instance's support (if the contact field is set in the bootstrap file), and will include the instance's PGP signature for users that have a PGP key set (and thus are eligible for an encrypted e-mail).
+Keep in mind that all e-mails sent through this system, in addition to your own message, will be signed in the name of the instance's host organisation's support team, the e-ail will also include the e-mail address of the instance's support (if the contact field is set in the bootstrap file), and will include the instance's PGP signature for users that have a PGP key set (and thus are eligible for an encrypted e-mail).

 :warning: PGP instance key is the PGP key used by the MISP instance and which is only used to sign notification.
 The PGP key used in the MISP instance must not be used anywhere else and should not be valuable.